SilverX21/max-node-course/app/README.md

 ### 0.2 Prettier

-For Prettier, you can check the docs here for the integration with linters: https://prettier.io/docs/integrating-with-linters
+For Prettier, you can check the docs here for the integration with linters: [ESLint setup](https://prettier.io/docs/integrating-with-linters)

 To integrate with `eslint` we can first install these packages: